wjakob/nanobind/docs/functions.rst

 If all of the above conditions are satisfied, nanobind switches to a specialized dispatcher that is optimized to handle a small number of positional arguments.
-Otherwise, it uses the default dispatcher that works in any situation.
+Violating points 1 or 2 selects a somewhat slower dispatcher that handles named and default arguments, and violating points 3 or 4 falls back to the fully general one.
 It is also worth noting that functions with many overloads generally execute more slowly, since nanobind must first select a suitable one.

 These differences are mainly of interest when a function that does *very little* is called at a *very high rate*, in which case binding overheads can